StarlessDev/smokescreen/README.md

 A simple CLI utility to manage Cloudflare email address routing written in go.

 ## Why?
-When I bought my domain I figured out that you could use Cloudflare's email routing feature to generate **temporary email addresses**.
-This way, if your email gets into the hands of advertisers, you can just revoke the address and avoid your inbox from being spammed.
+When I bought my domain I figured out that you could use Cloudflare's email routing feature to generate **temporary email addresses** and route the incoming emails to a real email address.
+This way, if your email gets into the hands of advertisers, you can just **revoke** the address and **prevent your inbox from being spammed**.

 *aaaand I have started learning go recently, so I wanted to create a small project to get used to the language (the first version of smokescreen was written in Java)*

 ## Download
-All the releases are compiled for linux.
+All the releases are compiled for **linux**.
 1. Download the latest stable release from the [Releases section](https://github.com/StarlessDev/smokescreen/releases/latest) or from Github actions
 2. Make the binary executable
 3. (Optional) Add the binary directory to your `$PATH` environment variable to use it from anywhere.